sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Bug fix for longtable
+Short desc    : Bug fix for longtable
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : A patch for LaTeX bugs tools/3180 and tools/3480.
+Descript     : A patch for LaTeX bugs tools/3180 and tools/3480.
 The patch
              : applies to version 4.11 of longtable.
 ```